tomas321/masters_thesis/docs/existing_solutions.md

     - memory event - logs and alerts from third-party software
     - network event - e.g. outgoing traffic SYN packet
     - disk event - file modifications

 - concentrates on worm infections
 - include a PoC with Blaster worm attack (divided to these events)
     - time-based graph to map the changes

-- includes a analysis Node (out of scope)
+- includes an analysis Node (out of scope)
 - honeypot evasion

 ## [honeypoint](https://www.microsolved.com/honeypoint) by microsolved inc.